[Updated: September 2018]

 Day 2: On-Court Conditioning

 8 bouts of 10 seconds of work and 20 seconds of rest

 repeat two more times (3 rounds)

-I set up one cone at the middle of the baseline, another 3 meters toward the sideline, and another on the sideline (singles).
-Of the 8 bouts, I do 3 moving to the forehand and shuffling back, 3 moving to the backhand and shuffling back, and 2 moving in for a short ball then back-pedalling.
-I finish each bout by going the full distance from the ready position to the sideline instead of just the 3m.
-Over the course of May and June, I increase from 3 to 4 to 5 rounds.
+For this, set up one cone at the middle of the baseline, another 3 meters toward the sideline, and another on the sideline (singles).
+Of the 8 bouts, do 3 moving to the forehand and shuffling back, 3 moving to the backhand and shuffling back, and 2 moving in for a short ball then back-pedalling.
+Finish each bout by going the full distance from the ready position to the sideline instead of just the 3m.
+After a few weeks, we increase from 3 to 4 to 5 rounds.